 Once installed, run the below to setup Ambari (as root):

 # ambari-server setup

-Due to the built-in proxy, in some Monsoon instances ambari-server setup will be unable to get JDK 1.8 or the JCE policy files from the public internet.
+In some instances, ambari-server setup will be unable to get JDK 1.8 or the JCE policy files from the public internet.
 The easiest workaround for this is to kill the setup process (Ctrl-C) and manually use curl or wget to download and save the files to their respective directories.

 The setup output will hang after a prompt similar to: